This is one of the first questions we ask anyone who is considering purchasing a Vickers hardness tester.

 How often would you like to use your Vickers hardness tester?

 How thorough would you like the hardness assessments to be?

-How many people will use the hardness tester?
+How many people will use the instrument?

-For example, if you need to conduct standardized welding or Case hardness depth (CHD) measurements, a manual version would not be able to ensure the performance of the robot counterparty in terms of reproducibility, precision, speed and ease of execution.
+If you need to carry out standardised welding or case hardening tests, keep in mind that a manual version would not be able to ensure the same performance levels of its automatic counterpart in terms of reproducibility, accuracy, speed and ease of execution.

 The automatic hardness tester is much more suited for frequent use when compared with its manual counterpart.

 If you carry out a substantial number of Vickers tests per month, an automatic instrument is certainly preferable, especially if used by several people and there is a need for registered access to the same, and personal user accounts.

 If, on the other hand, its use is more limited, with only a few test cycles carried out every month, always by the same one or two individuals, then the manual hardness tester might be a better solution.

 When people think of a manual hardness tester, they immediately picture an analogue model.
 With this solution, Vickers test results could neither be shared nor contextualised, as they would be reduced to a simple list of numbers to be recorded by hand.